fasiha/ebisu/README.md

 - a binary/binomial quiz is denoted by integer `successes` (points received) out of `total` points possible.
 - A noisy-binary quiz is implied by `total=1` and uses `0 < successes < 1`, a float and optionally `q0` to specify its parameters.

+`q0 = P(successful quiz | actually forgot)`, that is, the probability that the quiz was successful given the student actually has actually forgotten the fact.
+Notionally there exists `q1 = P(successful quiz | actually remembers)`, the probability of successful quiz given the student truly remembers the fact, and is independent of `q0`.
+But `q1` is taken to be `max(successes, 1 - successes)`.
+So `successes=0.1` and `successes=0.9` both encode the `q1 = 0.9` case but overall quiz fail and pass, respectively.
+(See the [math section](#noisy-binary-quizzes) for more details, I know this can be confusing!)

 `now` is as before milliseconds in the Unix epoch.

 **Bonus** It can be useful to know when a `Model`’s memory will decay to some probability: